Bridesburg, Philadelphia: Bridesburg Borough

 Bridesburg was incorporated as a borough on April 1, 1848; it included the peninsula between the lower Frankford Creek and the Delaware River, and beyond Richmond district, the boundary lying near the projected line of Pike street, not far from Wheat Sheaf Lane.

 It was first called Kirkbridesburg, for Joseph Kirkbride, who operated a ferry to New Jersey, and in 1811 built a toll bridge at Bridge street over Frankford Creek.
-About one-hundred forty years ago, the villagers decided the name was too long, and shortened it to Bridesburg.
+The villagers decided the name was too long, and shortened it to Bridesburg.
+The Bridesburg Manufacturing Company was established in 1820 by Kirkbride.
+It was originally a textile mill on Frankford Creek.
+Industry followed the company into Bridesburg, especially with the establishment of the Bridesburg Manufacturing Company and the U.S. Arsenal in 1816.

 In 1854, the borough was annexed to the city of Philadelphia in the Act of Consolidation.